nuket/provision-digitalocean-vpn/README.md

 ### Username and Password

-Customize `chap-secrets.j2` with VPN client name, server, password, and authorized addresses.
+Customize `chap-secrets.j2` with VPN username and password information.

 You can generate a random password using `openssl rand -hex 8`.

-The `chap-secrets.j2` entries will look something like:
+The `chap-secrets.j2` entries will look something like (server is always `l2tpd`, IP addresses would probably always be `*`, unless you know what you're doing:

 ```
 # Secrets for authentication using CHAP